UK-Biobank/SNP-filtering/README.md

 * Click on "Start Environment"
 * You will see your environment go from "Initialising" to "Launching" and then "Ready".
 This may take some time depending on the priority selected; at busy times, it may be necessary to select high priority to avoid long initialising times.
 Once the environment is ready, click on "Open".
 * A JupyterLab session will open.
 On the left side of the screen, you will see a a "DNA Nexus" tab, allowing you to open notebooks directly from your project environment.
 If you have saved this notebook under you project environment, just double click to open it.
+* Install plink using the simple instructions at the top of the notebook.
 * Press "Ctrl" + "Enter" to run code cells.
 An hourglass icon on the JupyterLab tab in your browser indicates that the code is running.
 Please note that depending on number of chromosomes and SNPs and your instance type, code may take some time to run.